d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 finally reaching a height and width of 7 before flattening the representations for processing by the fully connected part of the network.
-:cite:`Simonyan.Zisserman.2014` describe several other variants of VGG.
+:citet:`Simonyan.Zisserman.2014` described several other variants of VGG.
 In fact, it has become the norm to propose *families* of networks with different speed-accuracy trade-off when introducing a new architecture.